sirius226/katacoda-scenarios/katacodacomsirius226eup-kubernetes-101/step4.md

 `curl http://127.0.0.1:8080/hello/sirius226`{{execute}}

-2. Let's see if we can find any clue from logs:
+Let's see if we can find any clue from logs:

 `kubectl logs -n demo <your pod name>`

-3. Deploy the service **name** and try again:
+Deploy the service **name** and try again:

 `kubectl apply -f kubernetes/services/name.yaml`{{execute}}

-4. Let's deploy other 2 services:
+Let's deploy other 2 services:

 `kubectl apply -f kubernetes/services/hello.yaml`{{execute}}

 `kubectl apply -f kubernetes/services/bye.yaml`{{execute}}

 `kubectl get services -n demo -w`{{execute}}

+Also we can try access the service by ClusterIP:
+`curl http://<your cluster ip for bye>/bye/sirius226`